iArcanic/iss-cw/docs/report/iss-report.md

         record["data"] = aes_data_decrypt(old_aes_key, record["data"])
 ```

-Now that the data is in its plaintext form, the `new_aes_key` can be used to encrypt the plaintext into a new cipher text form using the `aes_encrypt()` function (see [2.3.1](#231-encryption)).
-Note that using the `.encode()` method, the plaintext has to be converted into bytes.
-However, a problem arises in that raw bytes cannot be stored in JSON file so serialisation is required.
-Finally, the `data` attribute of the `record` JSON object is overwritten with the new cipher text.
+Since the data is in plaintext, the the `new_aes_key` can be used to encrypt the plaintext and overwrite the record's old cipher text.

 ```python
 if record["owner_id"] == user_id: